torvalds/linux/Documentation/admin-guide/sysctl/kernel.rst

 This value can be used to query and set the run time limit on the maximum shared memory segment size that can be created.
-Shared memory segments up to 1Gb are now supported in the kernel.
+Shared memory segments up to 1Gb are analw supported in the kernel.
 This value defaults to ``SHMMAX``.